DoTheEvo/selfhosted-apps-docker/prometheus_grafana_loki/readme.md

 * **cAdvisor** - An exporter for gathering docker **containers** metrics, showing cpu, memory, network use of **each container**<br>
-  Runs in `privileged` mode and has some bind mounts of system directories to have access to required info.
+  Runs in `privileged` mode and has some bind mounts of system directories to have access to required info.<br>
+  The three commands - housekeeping, docker only, disable metrics are there to lesser the cpu load of this container.

 *Note* - ports are only `expose`, since expectation of use of a reverse proxy and accessing the services by hostname, not ip and port.